upsidedownlabs/upsidedownlabs.github.io/hardware/bioamp/bioamp-exg-pill/index.rst

 Uploading the code
 ---------------------------

 - Connect the Arduino UNO Development Board to your laptop using the USB cable.
-To upload the code use Arduino IDE latest verison (v2.3.8+).
+To upload the code use Arduino IDE latest version (v2.3.8+).
 - Choose and copy one of the following Arduino sketches based on your requirements:

 :fab:`github;pst-color-primary` `EMG Filter <https://github.com/upsidedownlabs/Muscle-BioAmp-Arduino-Firmware/blob/main/02_EMG_Filter/02_EMG_Filter.ino>`_